ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 I ended up getting closer to osu!catch than other modes because I started to have more contact with osu!catch players in the past than other game modes.
 Another reason might be because it felt more interesting to me to see myself (don't take it literal, it's the catcher, actually) "moving" in the screen and not clicking the notes in timing, or trying to aim (skill issue).
 It's a different feeling I have compared to other modes.
 I guess it feels like dancing to the beat XD.
 By the way, I don't dance IRL, I am SUPER shy...

-Anyways, even though I am playing mostly osu!catch currently, I already played quite a lot all other gamemodes too!
+Anyways, even though I am playing mostly osu!catch currently, I already played quite a lot all other game modes too!
 Now I am playing them from time to time, but eventually I want to start playing them more often again.
 I'm interested in improving more in each one, not just as a general challenge, but also to have skill enough to try to get some mode-exclusive medals, hehe :p

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks/avatar-MegaMix.jpg')"></a>